uber/neuropod/docs/pyguide.md

 ### Options

 You can also provide runtime options when loading a model.

-Currently, the only option is `visible_gpu`.
+To select what device to run the model on, you can supply a `visible_gpu` argument.

 This is the index of the GPU that this Neuropod should run on (if any).
 It can either be `None` or a nonnegative integer.
 Setting this to `None` will attempt to run this model on CPU.